blipson/fundamentals-of-computer-graphics/assignment1d/README.md

 - The program accepts values for both hfov and vfov.
 If both are provided then hfov will be used.
 - The `-s` flag is optional.
 If included, the scene will render using soft shadows instead of hard shadows. _This will take a lot longer._
 - Faces can be given as `f v1 v2 v3` `f v1/vt1 v2/vt2 v3/vt3` or `f v1/vt1/vn1 v2/vt2/vn2 v3/vt3/vn3`.
+- Input files must be `.txt` files.
+- The RGB scale is from 0-1.
+- Field of view accepts the value v in degrees, not radians.
+- Parallel is an optional parameter that accepts frustum width as its value v.
+- Lights are optional, if none are specified then the scene will render without lighting.
+- All entries in the header, including lights, _must come before_ entries in the body.
+- The attenuation coefficient μ on a mtlcolor is optional.

 To run individual files: